synapse

 Diet

 Patients with orthostatic hypotension are encouraged to increase their dietary sodium and water intake in an attempt to augment blood volume.
-Because eating large meals diverts blood flow to digestive organs, patients may feel worse following large meals and therefore may benefit from eating several small, low-carbohydrate meals instead of a few larger meals.
-In addition, some patients have found that certain types of foods trigger their symptoms, including: alcohol, caffeinated beverages, and carbohydrates.
+Because eating large meals diverts blood flow to digestive organs, patients may feel worse following large meals.
+Therefore, they may benefit from eating several small, low-carbohydrate meals instead of a few larger ones.
+In addition, some patients have found that certain foods trigger their symptoms, including alcohol, caffeinated beverages, and carbohydrates.

 Physical Counter Maneuvers

-Patients are encouraged to be observant for symptoms associated with presyncope; these can include lightheadedness, dizziness, weakness, and vision changes.
+Patients are encouraged to be observant of presyncope symptoms, including lightheadedness, dizziness, weakness, and vision changes.
 When these symptoms occur, patients should lie down immediately.
 If lying down is not possible, patients should try to move around and especially use their leg muscles.
-Some patients stand on their toes, others cross their legs and flex the muscle in the legs and buttocks in an attempt to drive blood out of the legs and encourage blood flow from the legs to the heart.
+Some patients stand on their toes, others cross their legs and flex the muscles in the legs and buttocks to drive blood out of the legs and encourage blood flow from the legs to the heart.

-Postural tachycardia syndrome (POTS) is defined as a chronic state (>6 months) of consistent orthostatic tachycardia (>30 bpm heart rate increment from lying to standing) and typical symptoms that are worse on standing, and are relieved by lying down.
+Postural Orthostatic Tachycardia Syndrome (POTS) is defined as a chronic state (>6 months) of consistent orthostatic tachycardia (>30 bpm heart rate increment from lying to standing) and typical symptoms that are worse on standing and are relieved by lying down.
 The heart rate elevation in POTS typically occurs in the absence of significant orthostatic hypotension (>20/10 mmHg blood pressure drop from lying to standing).
 Patients with vasovagal syncope rarely meet the criteria we use for POTS.

 1. Signs and Symptoms